-Visit the Office of Global Learning in 300 Caldwell Hall to explore opportunities in different countries and regions, review evaluations from students who've been abroad, discuss financial aid, and peruse catalogs and other program resource materials.
-Here are some links to help you get started:
+Visit the Office of Global Learning in B50 Caldwell Hall to explore opportunities in different countries and regions, review evaluations from students who've been abroad, discuss financial aid, and peruse catalogs and other program resource materials.

 Each Cornell college has a study abroad advisor who is responsible for approving a student's study abroad academic plan and advising students on college abroad guidelines and appropriate course selection.
-Arts and Sciences students should see Clare McMillan in KG17 Klarman Hall and CALS students must attend a CALS Study Abroad 101 before making an appointment with a study abroad advisor in 140 Roberts Hall.
+Arts and Sciences students can find more info here and CALS students must attend a CALS Study Abroad 101 before making an appointment with a study abroad advisor in 140 Roberts Hall.